 Many people tend to pre-rinse their dishes before putting them in the dishwasher.
 This will see them not only using unnecessary water but also potentially leaving the tap running too.

-You can also put a washing-up bowl in your sink.
-This can catch any excess water and can reduce wasted water by as much as 50%.
+You can also put a washing-up bowl in your sink and couple it with a long last zero-waste dish soap bar.
+This can catch any excess water and can reduce waste water by as much as 50% and the suds will last longer too when washing dishes by hand.
 If you do have to use your tap, then a tap aerator can help to reduce the flow of water.
+Should you have two sinks fill one with rinse water rather than using a running tap.

 Showering has been seen as the best way to save water when compared to using the bath.
-However, for every minute you spend in the shower, you can use as much as 17 liters of water.
-As relaxing as it is to stay there, set a timer and keep it short.
+However, for every minute you spend in the shower, you can use as much as five to ten gallons of water.
+As relaxing as it is to stay there, set a timer and go for shorter showers.
 Many power showers now use more water than a bath so now is the time to be shower-savvy.

-We can also change the showerhead to an aerated showerhead.
-This will reduce the flow of water but not the pressure.
+We can also change the showerhead to one of the many aerated low-flow showerheads available.
+Water-saving shower heads reduce the flow of water but not the pressure and can reduce your consumption to around 2 gallons of water a minute.
 Using a mixture of air with water, the flow of water is steady.

 We have to wash our clothes, that is something that we cannot avoid.
 However, how we do so is pivotal to the way in which we save water.

-It all begins with choosing an eco-friendly washing machine6.
+It all begins with choosing eco-friendly clothes washers.
 Aim for one that uses less than 7.5 liters per kg.
 Most modern washing machines will come with a water-efficient setting too.
 Understand the specific settings and start saving water simply by using them.
 Most of us won’t notice any difference in how clean our clothes are and we can save water at the same time.
 Along with this, don’t wash just a few items a day.

-The average family has a lot of washing, so let it build up and do a full load.
-What’s more, surveys have found that most people underload their washing machines.
-So add a few extra items in.
+The average family has a lot of washing, so let it build up and do full loads.
+What’s more, surveys have found that most people under load their washing machines.
+So add a few extra items in and couple your water saving with refillable zero waste laundry detergent to help reduce plastic waste too.

 Toilets need water in order to remove waste efficiently.
 Despite this, in the UK, we flush our toilets around 5,000 times a year.
 Old fashioned toilets use around 13 liters of water with each flush.
 This means that we could be using around 178 liters of water a day.
 So, dual flush toilets can save a lot of water as they can use as little as 4 liters of water per flush.